|White, yellow, cream

 Ensure that you visit the breeder’s property.
 Ensure that there aren’t several litters at once, check that the parent dogs as well as the puppies look happy and healthy, and interact with the puppy’s parents.
 Check health certification and screening certificates to ensure that the parents are healthy.

 Huskies are popular and they are instantly recognizable.
-They can be a handful, though, and they require a lot of exercises while tending to bay or howl throughout the day and night.
+They can be a handful, though, and they require a lot of exercise while tending to bay or howl throughout the day and night.
 These characteristics mean that you may find Huskies in a local shelter.
 The cost of adopting a dog is usually less than buying a purebred Husky.
-Expect to pay around $300 in adoption fees, and be prepared to ask a lot of questions about the reason that the dog was put up for adoption in the first place.
 Ensure that you get the opportunity to spend some time with the dog before taking him home.
-If you have other dogs, let them meet before adopting.

 2. They Make Excellent Exercise Companions